Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

-It has recently been shown that under the RZ and symmetric noise models, this converse is not tight (i.e., it can be improved) when $\theta \in (0,1)$ is sufficiently close to one, even in the adaptive setting \cite{Sca18}. \item In the non-adaptive setting with symmetric noise, it was shown in \cite{Sca15,Sca15b} that an information-theoretic threshold decoder attains the bound \eqref{eq:mi_conv} when $k = \Theta(p^{\theta})$ for {\em sufficiently small} $\theta > 0$.
+It has recently been shown that under the RZ and symmetric noise models, this converse is not tight (i.e., it can be improved) when $\theta \in (0,1)$ is sufficiently close to one, even in the adaptive setting \cite{Sca18}. \item In the non-adaptive setting with symmetric noise, it was shown in \cite{Sca15,Sca15b} that an information-theoretic threshold decoder attains the bound \eqref{eq:mi_conv} when $k \asymp p^{\theta}$ for {\em sufficiently small} $\theta > 0$.
 The analysis of \cite[Appendix A]{Sca18} shows that analogous findings also hold for the Z and RZ noise models. \end{itemize} Several non-adaptive noisy group testing algorithms have been shown to come with rigorous guarantees. \begin{itemize} \item The {\em Noisy Combinatorial Orthogonal Matching Pursuit} (NCOMP) algorithm checks, for each item, the proportion of tests it was included in that returned positive, and declares the item to be defective if this number exceeds a suitably-chosen threshold.
-This is known to provide optimal scaling laws for the regime $k = \Theta(p^{\theta})$ ($\theta \in (0,1)$) \cite{Cha11,Cha14}, albeit with somewhat suboptimal constants.
-That is, in the terminology of \eqref{eq:defrate}, NCOMP has a non-zero but often suboptimal rate. \item The method of {\em separate decoding of items}, also known as {\em separate testing of inputs} \cite{Mal80,Sca17b}, also considers the items separately, but uses all of the tests.
+This is known to provide optimal scaling laws for the regime $k \asymp p^{\theta}$ ($\theta \in (0,1)$) \cite{Cha11,Cha14}, albeit with somewhat suboptimal constants.
+That is, in the terminology of \eqref{eq:defrate}, NCOMP has a non-zero but suboptimal rate under symmetric noise.
+Similar results are also obtained for the general binary noise channel using a linear programming based algorithm in \cite[Thm.~7]{Cha14}. \item The method of {\em separate decoding of items}, also known as {\em separate testing of inputs} \cite{Mal80,Sca17b}, also considers the items separately, but uses all of the tests.
 Specifically, a given item's status is selected via a binary hypothesis test.
-This method was studied for $k = O(1)$ in \cite{Mal80}, and for $k = \Theta(p^{\theta})$ in \cite{Sca17b}.
+This method was studied for $k = O(1)$ in \cite{Mal80}, and for $k \asymp p^{\theta}$ in \cite{Sca17b}.
 In particular, it was shown that for the symmetric noise model, the number of tests is within a factor $\log 2$ of the optimal information-theoretic threshold as $\theta \to 0$.
 However, the rate quickly become weaker as $\theta$ increases away from zero; see Appendix \ref{app:symmetric} for an example. \end{itemize} Since other works on noisy group testing are less related to the present paper, we only provide a brief outline.
-Some heuristic algorithms have been proposed for noisy settings without theoretical guarantees, including belief propagation \cite{Sed10} and a noisy LP relaxation \cite{Mal12}.
-Sublinear-time algorithms with guarantees on the number of samples and runtime have been proposed \cite{Cai13,Lee15a} (see also the earlier works of \cite{Che13a,Ngo11,Ind10}), but the constants (and sometimes logarithmic factors) in the sample complexity bounds are far from optimal.
-The complementary viewpoint of {\em adversarial noise} (rather than random noise) has also been explored \cite{Mac97,Ngo11,Che13a}.
+Some heuristic algorithms have been proposed for noisy settings without theoretical guarantees, including belief propagation \cite{Sed10} and a noisy linear programming relaxation \cite{Mal12}.
+Sublinear-time algorithms with guarantees on the number of samples and runtime have been proposed \cite{Cai13,Lee15a,Ina19,Bon19a} (see also the earlier works of \cite{Che13a,Ngo11,Ind10}), but the constants (and sometimes logarithmic factors) in the sample complexity bounds are far from optimal.
+The complementary viewpoint of {\em adversarial noise} has also been explored \cite{Mac97,Ngo11,Che13a}.